-Building on our recent US-focused insights, we’re excited to host this keynote event in collaboration with VSUZH Impulsfabrik and the Centre for Crisis Competence.
+Building on our recent US-focused insights, we’re excited to host this keynote event in collaboration with VSUZH Impulsfabrik and the Negotiation Council Geneva.
+This complimentary event is supported by the Faculty of Business, Economics and Informatics and the Center for Crisis Competence.

 Negotiation expert Matthias Schranner was originally trained by the police as a lead negotiator for high-stakes situations.
 For the past 20 years, he and his team at the Schranner Negotiation Institute have been advising clients including the UN, global corporations and political parties in difficult negotiations.